Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 It usually only takes one or two applications.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I've been looking up herbs and supplements to help my leg ulcer heal faster.
 So far I've found garlic, vitamin C, and tea bags.

 Essential oil of tea tree, as well as eucalyptus, are very healing to the skin but do not use full strength.
 Use 1 part to 5 parts EVOO or coconut oil.

 I've heard that honey helps in just such cases.
 I wouldn't use stinging oils like teatree on an open ulcer, you want something to help the tissues regrow.
 Honey is so sweet it doesn't carry bacteria; it forms a healing layer on top so the skin underneath can reform.
 A good supplement would be Vitamin E, the skin vitamin.

 Use an aloe plant!
 Split open a succulent leaf and spread the gel directly on the wound and cover it.
-It will work much faster than any supplements!

 Please do not fool around with something like a leg ulcer!
 Get professional wound care at a hospital if you can.
 A doctor will refer you.
 This could be very serious!